venu284/E-cinema-booking/README.md

 5. Open a Pull Request

 Please make sure to update tests as appropriate and adhere to the code style guidelines.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📊 Project Status

-The project is currently in active development.
-We're working on enhancing the user experience and adding more features.

-## 🔮 Future Enhancements

-- Mobile application for iOS and Android
-- Integration with social media platforms
-- AI-powered movie recommendations
-- Virtual reality theater previews
-- Subscription-based membership options
-- Multi-language support

 ---